Contracts

 - Select a contact

-- Choose their billable user type
+- Choose their billing unit type

 - Set the effective date (when this assignment starts)